Offering Dog Training & Behavior Modification In Gainesville and Surrounding Areas

 - Loose body

-But when a dog is feeling uncomfortable, stressed or otherwise unhappy, it will also show this very clearly in its body language.
-A stressed or unhappy dog will exhibit:
+However, when a dog is feeling uncomfortable, stressed or otherwise unhappy, it will also show this very clearly in its body language.

 - Stiff, hanging or tucked tail